 1. **Classify the response before reacting.** Retry only on 429, 502, 503, 504, and connection/timeout errors.
 Never retry 400, 401, 403, 404, or 422 - they will fail identically.
 Retry only idempotent or idempotency-keyed operations; a bare non-idempotent POST can duplicate effects.

-5. **Throttle proactively with a token bucket.** Put a client-side limiter sized to the published quota in front of the API so bursts are smoothed and you stay under the limit by design rather than reacting to 429s.
-When many workers hit one upstream, back the bucket with a shared store (e.g. Redis) so the aggregate rate — not the per-process rate — stays bounded.
+5. **Throttle proactively with a token bucket.** Put a client-side limiter in front of the API sized to roughly 80% of the published quota - the headroom absorbs retries, clock skew, and other callers you forgot about - so bursts are smoothed and you stay under the limit by design rather than reacting to 429s.
+When many workers hit one upstream, back the bucket with a shared store (e.g. Redis) so the aggregate rate - not the per-process rate - stays bounded.

 ## Quality bar